 The maintenance effectiveness shall be systematically evaluated based on registered performance and technical condition data for facilities or parts thereof.

-The evaluation shall be used for continuous improvement of the maintenance programme, cf. Section 23 of the Management Regulations.
+The evaluation shall be used for continuous improvement of the maintenance programme, cf.

 Technical monitoring of new structures and maritime systems shall be carried out during their first year of service.